nsmonnankulama/Learn-Generative-AI-Concepts/01-introduction.md

 # Generative AI: In simple

-> A beginner-friendly guide to understanding Generative AI, Machine Learning, Deep Learning, and how they work behind the scenes.
+> A beginner-friendly content for anyone to understanding Generative AI, Machine Learning, Deep Learning, and how they work behind the scenes.

 ---